Cotter Koopman

 The logo’s icon contains a subtle nod to their namesake, evoking speed and precision in a simple, modern stamp.
 Combined with classic, clean type, flexible arrangements of the logo fit in any space—a square truck door or a long pallet plank.

-The more natural color pallet evokes warmth and authenticity, demonstrated by their personalized customer service and bespoke pallet solutions.
+The more natural color palette evokes warmth and authenticity, demonstrated by their personalized customer service and bespoke pallet solutions.
 It is also bold, bright, and basic, demonstrating their vision for a sustainable future of logistics.

 The website is entirely flat, with interlocking blocks, flush edges, and only the brand’s primary colors, for a professional but friendly, modern and clean experience.